achillesrasquinha/pipupgrade/FAQ.md

 within the entire project directory.
 It also discovers `Pipfile` and if found, attempts to updates `Pipfile` and `Pipfile.lock`.

-In order to discover requirementss files recursively, use the `--force` flag or set the environment variable `PIPUPGRADE_FORCE` to `true`.
+In order to discover requirement files recursively, use the `--force` flag or set the environment variable `PIPUPGRADE_FORCE` to `true`.

 ```